WHAT IT'S ALL ABOUT...

 Product Marketing Manager, MHR Analytics

 Laura Timms is Product Marketing Manager at MHR Analytics and a data maturity advocate.
-With a background in Psychology, Laura has managed research and strategy for business technology products for the past three years.
+With a background in Psychology, Laura has managed research and strategy for business technology products for the past four years.

 TRY OUR SOFTWARE